Security & Privacy

 For invoices, a practical password convention: use the client's company name + invoice month, e.g., "AcmeMarch2026".
 Memorable, unique per period, not reused across clients.

-After sending, run invoices through the Invoice Extractor to automatically pull vendor details, line items, and totals into a structured format - useful for reconciliation and expense tracking.
+After sending, run invoices through Invoice Extractor to automatically pull vendor details, line items, and totals into a structured format - useful for reconciliation and expense tracking.
+The guide to extracting invoice data to Excel covers that workflow end to end.

 Protect Financial Documents Before Emailing